-The methods developed here build upon the machinery of \emph{entanglement combing}, which was introduced and studied for general $N$-partite scenarios in Ref.\ \cite{Yang2009}.
-In the specific tri-partite scenario, entanglement combing aims to transform the initial state $\psi^{ABC}$ into a state of the form $\mu^{A_{1}B}\otimes\nu^{A_{2}C}$ with pure bipartite states $\mu$ and $\nu$.
-The following Lemma restates the results from Ref.\ \cite{Yang2009} in a form which will be suitable for the purpose of this work. \begin{lem}[Conditions from tri-partite entanglement combing] The transformation
+The methods developed here build upon the machinery of \emph{entanglement combing}, which was introduced and studied for general $n$-partite scenarios in Ref.\ \cite{Yang2009}.
+In the specific tripartite setting, entanglement combing aims to transform the initial state $\psi^{ABC}$ into a state of the form $\mu^{A_{1}B}\otimes\nu^{A_{2}C}$ with pure bipartite states $\mu$ and $\nu$.
+The following Lemma restates the results from Ref.\ \cite{Yang2009} in a form which will be suitable for the purpose of this work. \begin{lem}[Conditions from tripartite entanglement combing] The transformation

 is possible via asymptotic LOCC if and only if \end{lem} We refer to Appendix~\ref{sec:ProofLemma} for the proof of the Lemma.
-Using this result, we are now in position to present a tight lower bound on the transformation rate between tri-partite pure states~\footnote{In Theorem~\ref{thm:bound} we assume that the initial state $\psi^{ABC}$ and the final state $\phi^{ABC}$ are not product with respect to the same cut.
-Otherwise, we can apply results for bipartite pure state conversion, see Eq.~(\ref{eq:bipartite})}.
+Using this result, we are now in position to present a tight lower bound on the transformation rate between tripartite pure states.